psevestre/openid-fapi/Financial_API_WD_000.md

     3. (Optional) client authentication certificate.
 Use mutual authentication for access by the client agents in addition to the refresh or access token.
     4. Resource Server Certifying Authority public key chain.
 Client will need to make sure server SSL certificate CA is in their trust store.

-The FI’s Authorization Server MUST support Authorization Code Grant OAuth as defined in section 4.1 of RFC6749 with PKCE [RFC7636] extension, and highly RECOMMENDED to support “code id_token“ response type as defined in OAuth 2.0 Multiple Response Type Encoding Practices.
+The FI's Authorization Server MUST support Authorization Code Grant OAuth as defined in section 4.1 of RFC6749 with PKCE [RFC7636] extension, and highly RECOMMENDED to support "code id\_token" response type as defined in OAuth 2.0 Multiple Response Type Encoding Practices.

-Authorization Server SHOULD publish this information through a discovery file defined in clause 4 of OpenID Connect Discovery.
+Authorization Server SHOULD publish this information through a discovery file defined in section 4 of OpenID Connect Discovery.

 ### Client Authentication
-The recommended approach to securely communicate between an Aggregator and FI is through use of both network transport mutual authentication and message security as defined by the use of the OAuth 2.0 Authorization Code Grant and Bearer Token model.
+The recommended approach to securely communicate between a client and FI is through use of both network transport mutual authentication and message security as defined by the use of the OAuth 2.0 Authorization Code Grant and Bearer Token model.
 Alternative supported methods are outlined below.

-Network transport mutual authentication will consist of a two way TLS/SSL network connection used for all web service calls made between the Aggregator and FI for both OAuth token acquisition and data aggregation operations.
+Network transport mutual authentication will consist of a two way TLS/SSL network connection used for all web service calls made between the client and FI for both OAuth token and data acquisition operations.
 The X.509 certificates must be issued and validated by an authorized certificate authority.
-This will provide data origin authentication, data integrity, and data confidentiality between the Aggregator and FI.
+This will provide data origin authentication, data integrity, and data confidentiality between the client and FI.

-The Aggregator system must be capable of maintaining the confidentiality of their credentials for each FI (e.g. client implemented on a secure server with restricted access to the client credentials).
+The client system must be capable of maintaining the confidentiality of their credentials for each FI (e.g. client implemented on a secure server with restricted access to the client credentials).

 X = Recommended x = Alternatives supported